 Ref.
 Question Policy Principles E1 Are reasonable measures in place to prevent fires as a result of cooking, including replacing filter(where necessary)?
 Answer Finding/Observation N/A There are no communal kitchens provided in the common areas.

 F. Lightning

 Ref.
 Question Policy Principles F1 Does the building have a lightning protection system?
-Answer Finding/Observation No A lightning protection system was not observed, however the premises are at a similar height to the other structures within the surrounding area and is not at a higher elevation or in a particularly exposed position, therefore the Assessor considers that the fire risk without a lightning protection system fitted is tolerable and one is not considered essential.
+Answer Finding/Observation No A lightning protection system was not observed.

 G. House-Keeping